AdobeDocs/analytics-platform.en/help/getting-started/cja-getting-started.md

 # Customer Journey Analytics Getting Started

 To implement Customer Journey Analytics, you need to follow this workflow.
-Some tasks are performed in Adobe Experience Platform, and some in Customer Journey Analytics.
+Some initial tasks are performed in Adobe Experience Platform, and some in Customer Journey Analytics.

 ## Prerequisites